githuseyingur/Brain-Tumor-Segmentation-with-UNet-using-AI/README_ENG.md

 ### U-NET

 To talk about the U-Net model; The created U-Net model consists of two parts: Compression and Expansion.
 Size reduction operation is performed on the compression path, and the size increase operation is performed on the expansion path.
 Each layer in these two paths consists of more than one Convolution layer and one Pooling layer.
 Maximum Pooling method is applied in the Pooling layer.
+In the second half of the model, there are Reverse Convolution layers as the size increase process will be performed.
+An activation function called ReLU activates the Convolution layers in the model.
+This function prevents the model from learning negative values.
+The difference and advantage of the U-Net model from other CNN (Convolutional Neural Network) architectures is that feature maps are transferred from each layer in the compression path to each layer in the expansion path by establishing a horizontal connection.
+This process is called Copy and Corp.
+With this process, features lost by the size reduction process are regained on the Expansion path.
+In the U-Net architecture, features are not lost through linked copying of feature maps.

 ### To Be Continued...